AVEVA/CONNECT-data-services-developer-docs/content/communities/community-data-sharing.md

 Community data sharing actions include:

-- <xref:community-share-streams>
+- <xref:community-manage-streams>

-	Share a data stream with the community.
+	Share or unshare a data stream with the community.

 - <xref:community-view-shared-streams>

 	View which streams you or another tenant has shared within a community.

-- <xref:community-unshare-streams>

-	Unshare a data stream from the community.

 - <xref:community-view-shared-data>